Can You Get a DUI on a Horse in Minnesota?

 Vehicles You Can Get a DUI While Operating

-To clarify, DUI charges in Minnesota apply to a wide range of motor vehicles, including:
+To clarify, DUI charges in Minnesota apply to a wide range of motor vehicles, including bicycles and other non-motorized modes of transport in some contexts.

 - Cars